What is the Site Quality Assurance Program?

 ABAA has also developed Division 1 Specifications which provide administrative and procedural requirements for specifying an airtight building enclosure that; controls the infiltration or exfiltration of air, inspection and testing services required to verify compliance with requirements specified or indicated, necessary information for the coordination between subcontractors required to provide an airtight building enclosure, and customized fabrication and installation procedures.

-Can I Specify ABAA without the QUALITY ASSURANCE PROGRAM?
+Can I Specify ABAA without the Quality Assurance Program (QAP)?

 The Air Barrier Association of America has worked hard to develop model specifications for the design professional community to use.
 In the model specification for air barrier we provide recommendations on how references to ABAA should be made.
 We encourage the design professional to include all of the requirements of the “ABAA Quality Assurance Program”, that they require “ABAA Accredited Contractors” at time of bidding and all through construction, and that the work is done by “ABAA Accredited Contractors and ABAA Certified Installer”